mirrulations/OpenSearch/create_private_aoss.md

     - Type: `ED25519`
     - File format: `.pem`
     - Click on `"Create Key Pair"`
-- `Save the key pair in a secure location`
+- Save the key pair in a secure location
+    - Make sure that the key has the correct permission.
+It can only be accessible by the user.
+For example use `chmod 600 <key-name>.pem` to set proper permissions.

 #### Step 4: Create a VPC Endpoint
 - Go to Opensearch service in the AWS Management Console